WU-RDS/RMA2023/index.md

   </tr>
 </tbody>
 <tfoot><tr><td style="padding: 0; " colspan="100%">
-<span style="font-style: italic;">Note: </span> <sup></sup> Dates and times are indicated for group A.</td></tr></tfoot>
+<span style="font-style: italic;">Note: </span> <sup></sup> Dates and times are indicated for group B.</td></tr></tfoot>
 </table>

 <br>

 #### Group project {-}

-The marketing research group project consists of multiple consecutive steps:

-* the design of a questionnaire
-* data collection using an online survey
-* data handling & data analysis
-* recording of a video with a presentation of you results

-We will offer coaching sessions throughout this process, providing feedback and allowing you to ask questions.
-The submission dates and the dates and times for the coaching sessions are summarized in the table below.

-Your main point of contact for the group project will be Daniel Winkler ([daniel.winkler@wu.ac.at](mailto:daniel.winkler@wu.ac.at)).
-You may contact Daniel at least one week in advance to schedule individual coaching sessions for your groups (in-person or online) during the following times:

-* Thursdays 09:00AM - 05:00PM
-* Fridays 01:00PM - 05:00PM
+The group project consists of an extended analysis of a data set using the methods we covered in the course and the reporting of the results using the R markdown format.

+The **submission date** for the group project is on **December 8, 2022**.
+There is an opportunity to schedule a **coaching session** regarding the group project on **November 24** between 9:00AM nd 5:00PM.
+If you would like to make use of the opportunity to schedule a coaching session, please register an appointment by sending me an email.

 Again, please make sure that you have exhausted all other resources to solve a particular problem, such as the online tutorial, the forum on Learn\@wu, and other web resources (see below) before you schedule a coaching session.
 If you feel that other students might have similar questions and would benefit from an answer to a particular question, you should post the question in the forum on Learn\@wu.
 <br>